als93978/Schultz_Doan_assignment4/README.txt

 Group members
 -------------
 Austin Schultz - als93978@uga.edu
-       * Contributions:
+       * Contributions: Functions mentioned in BinaryTree.h, some debugging of main, valgrind testing and debugging, README.txt, some testing, some comments

 David Doan - dd67391@uga.edu
-       * Contributions:
+       * Contributions: Functions mentioned in BinaryTree.h, ItemType.cpp, ItemType.h, some debugging of main, Makefile,

-// The stuff below will be edited later
+       Bonus, some testing, some comments

 Compiling
 ---------
-Ensure you are in the correct assignment directory (Schultz-Doan-assignment3).
+Ensure you are in the correct assignment directory (Schultz-Doan-assignment4).

 Then simply run:
 make compile